nixypanda/react-horizontal-timeline/README.md

   eventsMinDistance={ /* OPTIONAL: Sets the mininum distance between events */ } />
 ```

+###Todo
+- Start using some solution for css (e.g. ReactCSS, ReactStyle, etc..)
+- Start using react-motion to simplify code a bit.

 ####Here is the information provided by the original author.